 - Check out the ingredients list.
 If a product contains trans fat, you will see "hydrogenated oil" or "partially hydrogenated oil" in the ingredients list.
 That means there is trans fat in that product.
 Cool Whip has hydrogenated oils, but Reddi Whip does not.
 Bisquick baking mix has hydrogenated oils, but Bisquick heart healthy baking mix does not.
 Sometimes, making a simple brand switch can make a difference.

-Overview of ways to improve cholesterol via your diet
+Overview of ways to improve blood cholesterol levels through food and activity.

 - Increase amount of fiber in your diet by eating 5 servings of fruits and vegetables each day and switching to whole grain products instead of white breads and pastas.